-There were no contracts or bids awarded in the 2019-20 fiscal year.
-Audit procedures over bids were not applicable.
+There were no contracts or bids awarded in the 2020-21 fiscal year.

 Based on our review of overall expenditures and projects by vendor, no instances or possible indications of bidsplitting were identified.
 The District appears to be properly reviewing projects and applying appropriate procedures over contract and bidding procedures.